mybatis/mybatis-dynamic-sql/src/site/markdown/docs/springBatch.md

         .render();
 ```

-That utility method was very limited in capability.
-It only supported limit and offset based queries - which are not
+That utility method was very limited in capability and has been removed.
+The prior method only supported limit and
-supported in all databases.
-The new method allows the full capabilities of the library.
-To migrate,
+offset based queries - which are not supported in all databases.
+The new method described above allows the full
-follow these steps:
+capabilities of the library to be used.
+To migrate, follow these steps:

 1. Replace `SpringBatchUtility.selectForPaging(...)` with `SqlBuilder.select(...)`
 2. Add `limit()`, `fetchFirst()`, and `offset()` method calls as appropriate for your query and database